davdar/maam/writeup/pldi15.markdown

 # Related Work

-Program analysis comes in many forms such as points-to \cite{}, flow
+Program analysis comes in many forms such as points-to
+\cite{dvanhorn:Andersen1994Program}, flow
-\cite{dvanhorn:Jones:1981:LambdaFlow}, or shape analysis \cite{} and many others and the literature is vast.
+\cite{dvanhorn:Jones:1981:LambdaFlow}, or shape analysis
+\cite{dvanhorn:Chase1990Analysis}, and the literature is vast.
 (See
 \citet{dvanhorn:hind-paste01,dvanhorn:Midtgaard2012Controlflow} for
 surveys.)
+Much of the research has focused on developing families or frameworks of analyses that endow the abstraction with a number of knobs, levers, and dials to tune precision and compute efficiently.
+These parameters come in various forms with overloaded meanings such as object \cite{dvanhorn:Milanova2005Parameterized, dvanhorn:Smaragdakis2011Pick}, context
+\cite{dvanhorn:Sharir:Interprocedural, dvanhorn:Shivers:1991:CFA},
+path [CITE], and heap [CITE] sensitivities, or some combination thereof \cite{dvanhorn:Kastrinis2013Hybrid}.

-They can all be cast in the theory of abstraction interpretation of \citet{dvanhorn:Cousot:1977:AI} and understood as computable approximations of an underlying concrete interpreter.
+These various forms can all be cast in the theory of abstraction interpretation of \citet{dvanhorn:Cousot:1977:AI, dvanhorn:Cousot1979Systematic} and understood as computable approximations of an underlying concrete interpreter.
+Our work demonstrates that if this underlying concrete interpreter is written in monadic style, monad transformers are a useful way to organize and compose these various kinds of program abstractions in a modular and language-independent way.  \citet{dvanhorn:Liang1995Monad} first demonstrated how monad transformers could be used to define building blocks for constructing (concrete) interpreters.
+Their interpreter monad \mbox{\(\mathit{InterpM}\)} bears a strong resemblence to ours.
+We show this ``building blocks'' approach to interpreter construction extends to \emph{abstract} interpreter construction, too.
+Moreover, we show that these monad transfomers can be proved sound via a Galois connection to their concrete counterparts, ensuring the soundness of any stack built from sound blocks of Galois transformers.
+Soundness proofs of various forms of analysis are notoriously brittle with respect to language and analysis features.
+A reusable framework of Galois transformers offers a potential way forward for a modular metatheory of program analysis.

+[FIXME: Note how language independent characterizations of analyses could lead to more insights like: \cite{dvanhorn:Might2010Resolving}]

 The most directly related work is the development of Monadic Abstract Interpreters (MAI) by \citet{davdar:Sergey:2013:Monalysis}.
 In MAI, interpreters are also written in monadic style and variations in analysis are recovered through new monad implementations.